Equivalence between non-Markovian dynamics and correlation backflows

-{This question has been considered in Ref. \cite{BD}, where the guessing probability of ensembles of evolving states is considered as a witness.
-The authors prove that for any dynamics there exists at least one initial ensemble of an enlarged state space for which the corresponding guessing probability shows a backflow if and only if the evolution is non-Markovian.}

-In this work we focus on the behavior of the set of correlation measures of bipartite systems that evolve under Markovian and non-Markovian evolutions.
-In particular, we study the connection between revivals of correlations of bipartite systems when the evolution of one subsystem is non-Markovian.
-Several measures of correlations have already been considered in this scenario, such as quantum mutual information \cite{LFS} and entanglement measures \cite{Janek}.
-Recently, a correlation measure that is able to witness almost all non-Markovian dynamics has been introduced \cite{DDSPRA}.
-However, none of these correlations are able to witness all non-Markovian dynamics \cite{DDSlong}.
+In this work we focus on the witnessing potential of the set of correlation measures.
+In particular, we study the connection between revivals of bipartite correlations and when the evolution of one subsystem $S$ is non-Markovian.
+Several measures have already been considered in this scenario, e.g. quantum mutual information \cite{LFS,long} and entanglement measures \cite{Janek}.
+Recently, a correlation measure that witnesses almost all non-Markovian dynamics has been introduced \cite{PRA}.
+However, it is unknown if any of these correlation measures can witness all non-Markovian dynamics \cite{long}.

-The main result of this work is the first proof of a one-to-one relation between backflows of correlation measures and non-Markovian dynamics.
-In particular, we introduce a class of correlation measures for bipartite systems that provides backflows if and only if the evolution is not Markovian.
-To do so, we make use of supplementary ancillary systems that allow to define initial probe states that succeed in this witnessing task.
+The main result of this work is the first proof of a one-to-one relation between correlation backflows and non-Markovian dynamics.
+We consider a class of correlation measures for bipartite systems that provides backflows if and only if the dynamics is not Markovian.
+For this purpose, we make use of supplementary ancillary systems to define initial probe states that allow to succeed in this witnessing task.
+Finally, we introduce a measure of non-Markovianity.